tutgnss/GNSS_visualization_tools/docs/visualization.rst

 --------------------

 Six scenarios are already stored in the database : Circle, Square, Static, Acceleration, Sensivity and Free to urban tests.
-You can choose to run any one these in order to visualize the trajectory.
+You can choose to run any of these in order to visualize the trajectory.
 You just have to select it in the list, then click on the "Run" button.